26 Things You Should Avoid Wearing On A Plane

 Advertisement

 The popularity of high heels isn't going away anytime soon, but this doesn't mean you have to suffer during your time at the airport.
 If your gate terminal is on the other side of the airport and you have a long way to walk, high heels will simply slow you down.
-It's super difficult to run in heels, which means the best you'll be able to do is some brisk speed walking.
+It's incredibly difficult to run in heels, which means the best you'll be able to do is some brisk speed walking.
 This is still problematic because the faster you walk in heels, the more likely you'll end up with chafed feet and blisters.

-Clothing made out of synthetic material
+Clothing made out of synthetic materials

 Advertisement